Bucks vs Bulls Preview

 Keep rebounding the ball

-Yet the 32 yr old Vucevic is the piece that seems to steer the ship.
+The 32 yr old Nikola Vucevic is the piece that seems to steer the ship.
 He’s a good three point shooter (37.7% this year) and rebounds well.
-He also has wild stretches where he turns the ball over and again, struggles against the pick n roll.
+His stats are good 17/11/3.
+He only averages 2 fouls a game.
+That is really low for a center in the NBA.
+(He also has wild stretches where he turns the ball over and again, struggles against the pick n roll.)

 Things to tell your buddies while you are watching the game